If you’re like most authors, the long process of writing and publishing your book feels like you’ve crossed the finish line after running a marathon.

-Once you know this information, it’s time to write your pitch.
-Book shepherd Judith Briles, whose guest posts you read here, encourages you to use several statistics in your pitch.
+Once you know this information, it’s time to write your author or book pitch.
+Book Shepherd Judith Briles, whose guest posts you read here, encourages you to use several statistics in your pitch.
 Here’s the before-and-after version of my own elevator pitch after I heard this advice:

 Watch what happens when I add three numbers.

 “I’m publicity expert Joan Stewart, The Publicity Hound, and over the last 22 years, I’ve mentored, coached and taught more than 50,000 authors, speakers, experts, CEOs, and small business owners how to get thousands of dollars in free publicity and tell their story to the world, without a $20,000 publicist.”

 These include reporters for the print or digital versions of newspapers, magazines, trade and professional journals, and print and electronic newsletters.